rdeforest/eforth/rdeforest/susan-miller-2017-12.md

     You could not wish for a better situation.
 Mars will remain in your ninth house from December 9 to January 26.

+I was _already_ planning to travel after accepting Jason's offer.
+Now I have to. :)

     If you don’t do any work with executives in foreign countries, there are other areas that are percolating along and could be equally profitable for you.
 Those include any work having to do with academia, whether you are going back to school to get your advanced degree or catering to the college market.

+See afore-mentioned New Me doc.

 ## Page 2